au-ts/libvmm/docs/camkes_to_cp_guide.md

 - [VirtIO Demo][VMM]
     * [similar CAmkES version][camkes VMM]

 In general, CAmkES is a higher-level tool than seL4CP.
-It provides features that seL4CP does not intend to provide, such as build systems and connectors. seL4CP is simple, it's up to the user to choose how to configure *protection domains* and how they interact with other *protection domains*.
+It provides features that seL4CP does not intend to provide, such as build systems and connectors. seL4CP is simple, it intentionally doesn't prescribe a boiled system but provides an SDK that is designed to integrate with a build system of your choice.
 This guide will demonstrate the available 1-to-1 mappings between CAmkES concepts and seL4CP concepts, as well as potential ways to achieve similar results on seL4CP where seL4CP does not provide a feature.

 To avoid confusion between CAmkES and seL4CP, when referring to seL4CP terminologies, we always emphasize them with *italics*.